 ii.
 Determine the annual valuation net premiums as that uniform percentage (the valuation net premium ratio) of the respective gross premiums, such that at issue the actuarial present value of future valuation net premiums shall equal the actuarial present value of future benefits.

 iii.
-Using the level gross premium from Section 3.B.5.a, determine the value of the expense allowance components for the policy at issue as x1, y2-5 and z1 defined below.
+Using the level gross premium from Section 3.B.5.d.i, determine the value of the expense allowance components for the policy at issue as x1, y2-5 and z1 defined below.

 x1x1 = a first-year expense equal to the level gross premium at issue